Sidney Powell, Who Promised to 'Release the Kraken,' Joins Trump Legal Team

-Despite the media claiming Trump has acknowledged that Biden “won” the election, President Trump clearly signalled the opposite Saturday night when he announced the addition of Sidney Powell to his campaign’s legal team.
+Despite the media claiming Trump has acknowledged that Biden “won” the election, President Trump clearly signaled the opposite Saturday night when he announced the addition of Sidney Powell to his campaign’s legal team.

 “I look forward to Mayor Giuliani spearheading the legal effort to defend OUR RIGHT to FREE and FAIR ELECTIONS!
 Rudy Giuliani, Joseph diGenova, Victoria Toensing, Sidney Powell, and Jenna Ellis, a truly great team, added to our other wonderful lawyers and representatives!”